 4. The Gift Aid 'split' for a couple is changed after the Gift Aid claim is submitted

 If the Gift Aid 'split' for a giver changes after the donation has been claimed then this too may give rise to an overclaim.
-For example, if the Gift Aid split was originally set so that 100% of Gift Aid applied to the giver in question, but now the donation split needs amending to 50%/50% between the giver and their spouse, an overclaim will arise if the spouse does not have a valid Gift Aid declaration. in this scenario you will need to reverse the donation and refund the Gift Aid, and then re-post a new donation, with the correct couple split %, and claim accordingly on the new donation.
+For example, if the Gift Aid split was originally set so that 100% of Gift Aid applied to the giver in question, but now the donation split needs amending to 50%/50% between the giver and their spouse, an overclaim will arise if the spouse does not have a valid Gift Aid declaration.
+In this scenario, you will need to reverse the donation and refund the Gift Aid and then re-post a new donation, with the correct couple split %, and claim accordingly on the new donation.
 See below for how to do that.
-If the spouse giver is able to provide a valid Gift Aid declaration then a change in split will not result in an overclaim refund
+If the spouse giver can provide a valid Gift Aid declaration then a change in split will not result in an overclaim refund